nathanael-fijalkow/TheoretiCS_doc/editors.md

 navigate to an older version of the article: in the "Versions" pane on the page, click on "Version 1".

-To invite reviewers, oone possibility is to invite the phase 1 reviewers to serve as phase 2 reviewers.
+To invite reviewers, one possibility is to invite the phase 1 reviewers to serve as phase 2 reviewers.
 Note that the reviewing form filled by the reviewers includes a field "Would you be available for a second-phase review?" (which is visible to the editors but not to the authors).
 To do so, simply follow the same